Aaron98990/ways-of-the-game/misconduct.md

   - "Do I need to teach you how to ref? / Is this your first time reffing?"
   - “Whose side are you on?” / "How much did they pay you?"
   - Swearing at a referee "That's a fucking foul!"
+- Repeating questions or statements
+  - Why?
+Why?
+Why?
+Why?
+Why?
+  - What did I do?
+What did I do?
+What did I do?
+- Suggesting a team is getting favorable calls without referencing specific calls
+  - "Call it both ways.
+You're calling everything for the other team."

 #### **Dissent by action**